thomasreilly1011/Unix-Programming-Portfolio/README.md

 This will create a new directory 'test_output' with the exact directory structure of test_input and any of its .png files in the form of .jpg files.

 ## Multi-threaded Matrix Multiplier - C
 This is a set of two C programs that make use of POSIX threads and sockets to divide the task of multiplying two matrices among different processes that may or may not exist on seperate machines.
-The idea behind this is that the task could be performed much quicker in the case of very large input matricies.
+The idea behind this is that the task could be performed much quicker in the case of very large input matrices..

 2 Programs are included, a `master.c` program and a `worker.c` program